dronekit/dronekit-python/docs/guide/migrating.rst

     The API also adds :py:func:`Vehicle.add_message_listener() <dronekit.lib.Vehicle.add_message_listener>`
     and :py:func:`Vehicle.remove_message_listener() <dronekit.lib.Vehicle.remove_message_listener>`.
     These can be used instead of :py:func:`Vehicle.on_message() <dronekit.lib.Vehicle.on_message>` when you need to be able to *remove* an added listener.
+Typically you won't need to!

 See :ref:`mavlink_messages` for more information.